 Do you give us housing, or pay our rent?

-No, but we assist our fellows in applying for Columbia Housing.
-(Note that the University does not guarantee spaces for every Fellow.)
+No, but we assist our Fellows in applying for Columbia Housing, when available.

 Do you accept projects and CVs in Italian?